bickerdyke/MagicClock/readme.md

 - _[Smart Home Platform](homeassistant/)_: Home Assistant is used to collect all necessary data and control the clocks servo motor.
 - _CAD and 3D-Printing_: The case for the clock was designed using FreeCad
-- _Firmware_: The EspHome-Project is far the easiest way to generate a firmware for ESP32 or similar that connects to Home Assistant
+- _Firmware and Network_: The EspHome-Project is far the easiest way to generate a firmware for ESP32 or similar that connects to Home Assistant
 - _Hardware_: Some sketches of the schematics
 - _Graphics & Design_: Templates and measurements to help you designing your front plate for the magic clock.
 I used Scribus.